Unveiling the dark Universe with HI and EMBER-2: Introduction

 \section{Introduction}

-The next generation of radio and optical surveys will provide an unprecedented volume of data to analyze.
-Pathfinder surveys such as MeerKAT's MIGHTEE \citep{maddox_21, jarvis_2025} and ASKAP's RACS \citep{mc_connell_2020, duchesne_2023, duchesne_2025}, and in the near future the Square Kilometre Array (SKA) telescopes \citep{Weltman2020}, are revolutionizing our ability to probe the distribution and kinematics of HI across a significant fraction of cosmic time.
-These surveys will provide detailed observations of HI in the Interstellar (ISM) and Circumgalactic Medium (CGM) and map the large-scale structures of the cosmic web with Intensity Mapping (IM) \citep{paul_2021, Cunnington_2023, mazumder_2025}.
-Complementary optical and near-infrared facilities such as the Extremely Large Telescope (ELT) and upcoming wide-field surveys from Euclid \citep{euclid_preparation_4_2019, euclid_preparation_32_2024} and the Vera C. Rubin Observatory’s LSST \citep{sheldon_2023} will provide large galaxy catalogs extending to high redshifts and play a crucial role for weak lensing (WL) studies.
-In particular, LSST and Euclid will measure cosmic shear across large regions of the sky, allowing precise constraints on the total matter distribution.
-By combining WL with HI IM, these efforts will offer a multi-faceted approach to constrain key properties of dark matter, such as its mass, and the processes governing cosmic structure formation \citep[e.g.][]{abdalla_2015, pourtsidou_2015, sangka_2024}.
+Dark matter is a fundamental ingredient of the $\Lambda$CDM model \citep{peebles_1984, carroll_2001}.
+While $\Lambda$CDM has been very successful in describing the large-scale structure and evolution of the Universe, the physical nature of dark matter, such as its particle mass and possible interactions, remains one of the most profound open questions in modern astrophysics \citep[e.g.][]{perivolaropoulos_2022}.
+Weak Lensing (WL) has been established as a powerful tool to probe the total underlying matter distribution from galaxy tracers \citep[e.g.][]{bartelmann_2001}.
+However, directly inferring dark matter properties from observational data remains challenging.
+In particular, WL requires large statistical samples \citep{takada_2014, perez_2020, mahony_2022, remy_2023}, and measuring the matter power spectrum requires accurate modeling of all systematic effects that contribute to the cosmic shear signal, such as baryonic feedback \citep[e.g.][]{Mohammed_2014, Schneider_2015, Schneider2019, Huang_2019, Schneider_2020, Lu_2021, Broxterman_2024}.

-However, directly inferring the underlying dark matter distribution from observational data remains challenging.
-While WL provides a direct probe of the total matter field, it requires large statistical samples \citep{takada_2014, perez_2020, mahony_2022, remy_2023}.
-Furthermore, measuring the matter power spectrum requires accurate modeling of all systematic effects that contribute to the cosmic shear signal.
-Of particular importance is the impact of baryonic feedback stemming from small-scale processes that can severely affect the cosmic shear power spectrum on small angular scales \citep[e.g.][]{Mohammed_2014, Schneider_2015, Schneider2019, Huang_2019, Schneider_2020, Lu_2021, Broxterman_2024}.
+Complementary to luminous galaxies, HI provides another tracer of the dark matter distribution.
+The advent of next-generation radio surveys will supply an unprecedented wealth of data, establishing HI as a powerful probe for the link between dark and baryonic matter.
+Pathfinder surveys such as MeerKAT's MIGHTEE \citep{maddox_21, heywood_2024, jarvis_2025}, and in the near future the Square Kilometre Array (SKA) telescopes \citep{smith_2015, Weltman2020}, are revolutionizing our ability to probe the distribution and kinematics of HI across a significant fraction of cosmic time.
+While SKA-Mid will provide detailed observations of HI in the Interstellar Medium (ISM) and, to some extent, the Circumgalactic Medium (CGM) in the post-reionization Universe ($z \lesssim 3$) \citep[e.g.][]{coogan_2023}, observations via Intensity Mapping (IM) with SKA precursors already extend HI observations to the large-scale structure of the cosmic web at redshifts $z \lesssim 0.5$ \citep[e.g.][]{Cunnington_2023}.